jm-/quiz-scorer/README.md

 # quiz-scorer

-A simple slackbot to post new quizzes and keep track of users' scores.
+A simple slackbot to post new stuff quizzes and keep track of users' scores.

 ## Installing